ovh-ux/ovh-utils-angular/CONTRIBUTING.md

 # Licensing for new files

-ovh-utils-angular is licensed under a BSD-3-Clause license.
-Anything contributed to ovh-utils-angular must be released under this license.
+ng-ovh-utils is licensed under a BSD-3-Clause license.
+Anything contributed to ng-ovh-utils must be released under this license.

 When introducing a new file into the project, please make sure it has a copyright header making clear under which license it's being released.